John Bartle, Director (Russian)

 169S Dreams, Visions and Nightmares: Introduction to Russian Film.

 Survey of Russian film from its beginnings through the Soviet period to the present.
 Introduction to Russian culture and to the basic grammar of film analysis.
 Films include Strike!, Brother, Burnt by the Sun, The Thief, and The Return.
-Afternoon and evening screenings.
 No knowledge of Russian required.
 Bartle.

 213F Politics in Russia.

-Examination of the politics of Russia and other post-communist states after the collapse of communism in the former Soviet Union.
-Focuses on the Soviet legacy, the political and economic transformations of the Gorbachev and Yeltsin eras, and the consolidation of authoritarian rule under Vladimir Putin.
-Topics include the rise of nationalism and ethnic politics, the creation of political parties, the dilemmas of combining marketization and democratization, and the prospects for democracy in the region.
-Prerequisite, 112, 114, Russian Studies 100 or consent of the instructor.
+Examines political processes in Russia after the collapse of communism in the former Soviet Union.
+Central focus on explaining the rise of multi-party democracy in the 1990s and the subsequent consolidation of authoritarian rule under Vladimir Putin.
+Topics include the creation of political parties, the state’s use of propaganda and the media, the problem of corruption, and the prospects for democracy in the future.
+Prerequisite, Govt 112, 114, Russian Studies 100, or History 222.
+Closed to first years except with permission of instructor.
 (Same as Government 213.)
 S Rivera.

 225F Madness, Murder and Mayhem: Nineteenth-Century Russian Literature.

 Readings of representative works with emphasis on major literary movements, cultural history, and basic literary devices.
 Primary texts by Pushkin, Gogol, Turgenev, Dostoevsky and Tolstoy, as well as some critical materials.
 (Writing-intensive.)
 No knowledge of Russian required.
-(Same as Comparative Literature 225.)
+(Same as Literature and Creative Writing 225.)
 Maximum enrollment, 20.
 Bartle.

 Close analysis of major literary and artistic movements of the 20th century, with particular attention paid to the innovations of the avant-garde and the impact of the Bolshevik Revolution on the artistic imagination.
 Emphasis on the recurring theme of the fate of the individual in a mass society.
 No knowledge of Russian required.
-(Same as Comparative Literature 226.)
+(Same as Literature and Creative Writing 226.)
+Sciacca.

 Heaven, Hell and the Space in Between: Devils and Deities in Russian Literature and Art.

 Examination of the portrayals of the cosmic conflict: Good vs. Evil, Heaven vs. Hell, God vs. Satan.
 The second half of the semester will be dedicated to a close reading and analysis of Fyodor Dostoevsky's Brothers Karamazov.
 (Writing-intensive.)
 No knowledge of Russian required.
-(Same as Comparative Literature 270.)
+(Same as Literature and Creative Writing 270.)
 Maximum enrollment, 20.